 Are you planning to add extra living space to your property?
 Maybe you intend to rent out that space for more income or you’re looking for extra space for your family.
-Whatever your intentions are, an ADU might be the perfect option.
+Whatever your intentions are, an ADU is a perfect option.

 ACCESSORY DWELLING UNITS